tqbl/dcase2018_task2/README.rst

     python scripts/relabel.py <metadata_path> <pred_path> <output_path> [--relabel_threshold t1] [--promote_threshold t2]

-The argument ``metadata_path`` is the path to the training set metadata file.
-``pred_path`` is the path to the predictions file used for pseudo-labeling.
+The argument ``metadata_path`` is the path to the training set metadata file containing the original labels. ``pred_path`` is the path to the predictions file used for pseudo-labeling.
 The threshold options allow constraining which examples are relabeled or promoted.